ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPathPrimitiveFactory.rst

 IPathPrimitiveFactory
 =====================

-.. py:class:: IPathPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.IPathPrimitiveFactory

    object

    Render a line to the 3D scene.
 Similar to the polyline primitive; however, the PathPrimitive was designed for the efficient addition/removal of points to/from the front or back of the line.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPathPrimitiveFactory

 Overview
 --------